eyuell/waymo-pie-annotation/README.md

 <a name="ped_area"></a>
 ## Additional kit

-The fourth kit can be used if there is an interest to calculate the area of pedestrian's bounding boxes for each segment.
+The last kit in the [ped_bounding_box_area](https://github.com/eyuell/waymo-pie-annotation/tree/main/ped_bounding_box_area) folder can be used if there is an interest to calculate the area of pedestrian's bounding boxes for each segment.
 It will display the area for each segment and the summed total.
-This kit need the location of the `annotations` folder as an input.
+This kit need the location of the `annotations` folder as an input. for execution, use `python compute_bb_area.py` command.

 <a name="samples"></a>
 ## Sample Annotations

 As a sample annotation, there are six video annotations.
 The sample annotations are grouped for training, validating and testing using three folders `wod1tr`, `wod2va`, and `wod3te` respectively for each of the annotation types.
-The images from waymo open dataset shall also be distributed in similar folder names. the sample annotations are [sample_annotation](https://github.com/eyuell/waymo-pie-annotation/tree/main/sample_annotations) folder.
+The images from waymo open dataset shall also be distributed in similar folder names.
+The sample annotations are [sample_annotation](https://github.com/eyuell/waymo-pie-annotation/tree/main/sample_annotations) folder.
 The segment names associated with the annotations are listed in [segments_list](segments_list.txt) file.

 <a name="author"></a>
 ## Corresponding author